 Unfortunately, customers don’t hire the people who serve them.
 Companies do.
 And companies, led by those executives, don’t care.
 The fish stinks from the head down, but the head does not know it’s stinking.

 I believe the real question is “How does a customer service representative who wants to give exceptional service survive in a company that doesn’t care?”

 If you are one of those C-level executives: Don’t wait for Undercover Boss to call.
 Make it a part of your daily leadership regimen to get out of the office to find out what is really going on in your operation.
 You can’t build the business without sales.
 And you can’t build sales without satisfied customers.
 If you don’t know what’s going on, one employee could kill your business and you won’t even know it when it happens.
 I can tell you that every C-level executive who has been spotlighted on Undercover Boss finds out that the company isn’t performing as well as he/she thought it was.
 I can also tell you that any viewer of Undercover Boss who is an employee in any company can tell you that they saw it coming.

 If you are an employee: Theodore Roosevelt said, “Success, the real success, does not depend upon the position you hold but upon how you carry yourself in that position.”
 You do not need a CEO title to act like a leader.
 Know this: At the moment that the customer is interacting with you, you have as much ability to build customer loyalty as your CEO.
 Make the difference for your customer.
 Your goal: When the customer walks away from you, he says to himself, “Wow!
-That person really took care of me.”
+That person really cared about me.”